joshuagryphon/plastid/docs/source/examples.rst

 ====================================    ======================================================================================
 **Tutorial**                            **Description**
 ------------------------------------    --------------------------------------------------------------------------------------
+:doc:`/examples/count_vector`           Retrieve a vector of :term:`high-throughput sequencing` :term:`counts`
+                                        at each position in a transcript

 :doc:`/examples/gene_expression`        Calculate read densities for :term:`RNA-seq` & :term:`ribosome profiling`,
                                         and use these to estimate translation efficiency.
 Then, test for